 While no forecast will ever be exactly correct, a clear price and time forecast will lead to a covered call that is consistent with the investor’s forecast.

 In choosing a strike price, investors should consider whether they:

 - Are willing to hold or sell

 Matching this intention with the mathematical probability of being assigned will lead to a strike price.

-In choosing an expiration date, investors should consider the amount of time they are willing and able to devote their covered call writing activity.
+In choosing an expiration date, investors should consider the amount of time they are willing and able to devote to their covered call writing activity.
 When more time is available, there is a tendency to sell options with 60 days or less to expiration.
-Otherwise, selling calls with 90 days to six months or longer tend to be less demanding in terms of the time commitment.
+Otherwise, selling calls with 90 days to 6 months or longer tends to be less demanding in terms of the time commitment.